Skip to main content

 LUCILLE BLACK AWARDS

-Lucille Black joined the NAACP in 1927 and became the national membership secretary in 1945.
-Her duties expanded to include planning, coordinating, and supervising membership drives, acknowledging and recording memberships, and attending branch meetings throughout the country before retiring.
+Lucille Black retired as national membership secretary of the National Association for the Advancement of Colored People.
+Miss Black joined the association in 1927 and became membership secretary in 1945.
+Her duties expanded to include planning, coordinating and supervising membership drives, acknowledging and recording memberships and attending branch meetings throughout the country.

-This award is for the membership chair and Unit with the highest total of new memberships added between May 1, 2022, and May 31, 2023.
-Two separate awards for Adult and Youth and College will be presented during the National Membership Luncheon on July 30, 2023.
+For the Membership Chair and Unit with the highest total of new memberships added between May 1, 2023, and June 17, 2024.
+Two separate awards for Adult and Youth and College will be presented during the National Membership Luncheon on Monday, July 15, 2024.

 This award is given to the top Unit and team that has earned or qualified for all the awards and received the highest in each category.